 When we arrived in Haiti my first indication that this was not going to be like any other trip I had ever been on was the airport –a single runway with a terminal the size of a U.S. hangar.
 We went through customs and into claim our baggage.
 But there was no carousel or digital arrival board.
 Instead there were piles of bags and Haitian men clamoring to arriving travelers to get their bag – and their tip money.
 I’ve never been the type to say no, but on this trip I learned very quickly that it was not only necessary but imperative.

 Driving to our destination was the single most eye-opening event of my life.
 Our driver bobbed and weaved through the ensuing traffic like an obstacle-course-master.
 Along the roads we saw garbage piled in streams; pigs, goats, chickens and dogs living on and in the garbage.
-People selling good along the streets looked like an extreme flea market.
+People selling goods along the streets looked like an extreme flea market.
 Many vendors had local food for sale.
-Although this food is nothing like what you would find in an American market.
-It was covered in bugs, no packaging, protection or preservation methods; fish and meat would not be kept on ice or in cold chests.
+Although this food is nothing like what you would find in an American grocery store or farmer’s market.
+It was covered in bugs—no packaging, protection or preservation methods—fish and meat would not be kept on ice or in cold chests.

 I have never witnessed such poverty in my life.
 And this was not even the area where the earthquake’s destruction took place.